adas0mahdi/task/README.md

 This project is open source and available under the [MIT License](LICENSE).

 ## Contact
-For any inquiries or issues, please contact [Your Name] at [Your Email Address].
+For any inquiries or issues, please contact [ADAS MAHDI ATEF] at [adas0mahdi@gamil.com].